| | |

 Chroot

-A technique under Unix whereby a process is permanently restricted to
+A technique under Unix whereby a process is permanently

 an isolated subset of the filesystem.